allisonmcw/CSE201_Group-8/Documentation_with_Instructions.md

 		<li>You cannot delete any comment; for administrator and moderator only.</li>
 	</ol>
 	b.
 Request a new app by clicking the "All Requests" button.
 Leads to an app request form.
 	<br>c.
-After refreshing the GUI, app will display without a picture, this will be modified by an administrator.
+After refreshing the GUI by clicking the Sort/UnSort button, app will display without a picture, this will be modified by an administrator.
 10. After logging in as an administrator:
 	<br>a.
 Comment on an app using the "Comment Here!" button.
 	<ol>